MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 ---
 # Handle links to your Progressive Web Apps

 Native applications on many operating systems can handle links.
-They can request to be launched, instead of the web browser, when associated URLs are activated and doing so creates a more engaging experience for these applications.
+Native applications can request to be launched, instead of the web browser, when associated URLs are activated, to create a more engaging experience for these applications.

 Progressive Web Apps (PWAs) can also handle links in a similar way.